 Improper lifting of heavy items is a major cause of injury to retail workers.
 Even when an employee wears a brace or other lift assist device, he still must practice good lifting techniques to be safe.
 It is estimated that one back injury like a strain could cost an employer up to $40,000 depending on insurance.
-The Occupational Safety and Health Administration Office offers a free calculator to help you see the impact.
+The Occupational Safety and Health Administration (OSHA) offers a free calculator to help you see the impact.

 Many states now require that retailers carry worker's compensation insurance to cover injuries such as back strain.
-(Click here to see rules by state.)
 But even if you have insurance to cover the medical costs, you still have the indirect costs to consider.
 Indirect costs include lost productivity, overworking other employees to cover the injured one, decreased customer service, and many more.
 Often times, it's these indirect costs that hurt the retailer more than the direct ones.
 The bottom line is that an injury to an employee due to not following proper lifting techniques impacts everyone - the employee, the storeowner, the other employees and the customer.
 None of which are happy about it.
 And none of whom planned for the injury to happen.

 By taking just a few precautionary measures when handling product, staff may avoid serious sprains, strains or back injuries.
 In examining reports for back injuries, we find that most employees were working hard, but not working smart.